Sharpiro/tiny-wine/readme.md

 ## Limitations

-- Only works for toy programs created with specific Clang versions
+- Only works for toy programs created with this repository
 - No recursive dependencies
 - `malloc` leaks memory
-- Import Address Table length limited to 512 entries
+- Import Address Table is limited to 512 entries

 ## Prerequisites